jmaggio14/cstars_telemetry/README.md

+1) update code from this repo

-1) Navigate to directory containing the source code
+2) Navigate to directory containing the source code

-2) ./setup.sh (compiles with 1 inconsequential warning)
+3) ./setup.sh (compiles with 1 inconsequential warning)

 *_TO RUN CODE ON STARTUP_*